 A systematic review may have some disadvantages.

-Results that are negative or inconclusive, for example, may remain unpublished.
-Publication bias can cause positive results to become exaggerated, because neutral or negative results are suppressed.
+As previously mentioned, results that are negative or inconclusive, for example, may remain unpublished.
+Publication bias can cause positive results to become exaggerated, because the findings do not incorporate neutral or negative results.

 The decisions of journal editors and peer reviewers can also lead to publication bias.